MohammedBoure/AirWar/README.md

 - `main.py`: Main game code with game logic and control flow.
 - `config.py`: Configuration file to set up the IP and port for network play.
 - `client.py`: Client-side code for connecting to the server and playing the game.
-- `server.py`: Server-side code to handle the connection and game state.
-- `README.md`: This file.

 ## Game Screenshots